 Our Legal System

-I really love the law and our legal system.
 The reason why our system works is that both sides get an attorney, and our system works because if the two parties are not able to negotiate a settlement, these differences can be resolved inside a classroom.
-However, I strongly believe that it is possible to resolve most Nevada car accident cases if people offer true statements of the circumstances and facts involved in the case.
+It is usually possible to resolve most Nevada car accident cases if people offer true statements of the circumstances and facts involved in the case.

 And when you see the point of view of the other side, you can get under the line and develop the ability for predicting with reasonable certainty what will occur if the case were to go to trial.
 What would be the likely result if a jury heard the case?
 And due to the ability that attorneys have, via the discovery process where the two sides share most of the information and their experience, a majority of attorneys can sit down and fairly resolve cases.